-The finance package usually comprises a commercial bank credit agreement (as well as an EIB credit agreement and an intercreditor agreement when the EIB is also providing finance for the project), an accounts agreement, a forecasting agreement, security documents and direct agreements between the lenders and the contracting authority and/or the major project parties, all in a form consistent with international market standards.
+The finance package usually comprises a commercial bank credit agreement (as well as an EIB credit agreement and an intercreditor agreement whenever the EIB is also providing finance to the project), an accounts agreement, a forecasting agreemen security documents and direct agreements between the lenders and the contractin authority and/or the major project parties, all in a form consistent with internations market standards.

 Among the major commercial contracts, there is typically a construction contract and an operation and maintenance contract.
-Supply agreements or sales agreements (or both) may also be entered into in connection with the project.
+Supply agreements and/or sales agreement may also be entered into in connection with the project.

-In relation to the project financings closed in Portugal in the 1990s and early 2000s, it was generally accepted that, given the need to adapt the legal structure of the facility agreements to international syndication, the whole financing package other than the security documents had to be governed by English law, while the project documents, notably the concession contract, were subject to Portuguese law.
-That ceased to be the case in the mid-2000s, at which point the project financiers active in Portugal had become sufficiently comfortable with the Portuguese law and so most finance documents executed thereafter are governed by Portuguese law, but closely follow the structure of a typical English law project finance documentation package.

-iii Delivery methods and standard forms
+In relation to the project financings closed in Portugal in the 1990s and earl 2000s, it was generally accepted that, given the need to adapt the legal structure of th facility agreements to international syndication, the whole financing package other that the security documents had to be governed by English law, while the project documents notably the concession contract, were subject to Portuguese law.
+That ceased to be the cas from the mid-2000s onwards, at which point the project financiers active in Portugal habecome sufficiently comfortable with the Portuguese law and, therefore, most financ documents executed thereafter are governed by Portuguese law, notwithstanding closel following the structure of a typical English law project finance documentation package iii Delivery methods and standard forms

-In the vast majority of the Portuguese project finance transactions closed to date, the concession-based construction contracts used do not follow any standard form such as those issued by the FIDIC, the JCT or the ICE.
-Hence, the form of construction contract used in each case varies depending on the sector of industry at stake or the sponsors involved.
+In the vast majority of the Portuguese project finance transactions closed to date, the concession-based construction contracts used do not follow any standard form, such as those issued by the FIDIC, the JCT or the ICE.
+Hence, the form of construction contract used in each case has varied depending on the sector of industry at stake or the sponsors involved.